 8.10.1.
 Remove subscriber databases from system within thirty (30) days of subscriber termination.

 8.10.2.
-Overwrite all subscriber backup data within twelve (12) months of the subscriber’s termination date.
+Overwrite or destroy all subscriber backup data within twelve (12) months of the subscriber’s termination date.

 8.11.
-Access to internet and other external services shall be restricted to authorized parties only based on the assigned role.
+Access to the Internet and other external services shall be restricted to authorized parties only based on the assigned role.

 9.1.
 System auditing/logging facilities shall be enabled and forward to a centralized logging system, which in the event of any applicable log restoration efforts shall capture the name of the person responsible for restoration and a description of the Personal Data and PII being restored.